cdelahousse/Corkboard/README.md

 contruction of multi-user, multi-touch card wall based applications.
 It mostly consists of way to structure code and offers pre-built modules.

+## Starting up

+Use Grunt to start up the server and get Corkboard running

+    grunt server

 ## Installation

 Refer to `./INSTALL.md`.